Island War: Four Pacific Battles: Publication history

 Each of the games in Island War were offered for individual sale as well, but none sold well enough to crack SPI's Top Ten list.

 After the demise of SPI, Sunset Games (サンセットゲ) acquired the game license and published a Japanese language edition titled 孤島の戦場 (Battlefield on an Isolated Island).

 Reception

+In Issue 3 of Perfidious Albion, George Barnard commented, "The present games are maybe the most interesting of the [SPI quadrigames] so far ... while some of the games may be prone to turn into slugging matches, the infiltration rules and the artillery tends to liven things up."

 In Issue 12 of Fire & Movement, Friedrich Helfferich noted, "The Island War quad is based on a rather conventional system with fixed active zones of control and standard terrain effects."
 Helfferich concluded, "The game system is easy to learn and quite effective.
 The games themselves are of uneven quality."

 In the 1977 book The Comprehensive Guide to Board Wargaming, contributor Marcus Watney thought all the games were "notable for realistic artillery rules" but overall called this collection of games "a very mixed bag" as he reviewed the individual games: